 Special Charges: Pursuant to Rule 4, FICC may increase a GSD Member's Required Fund Deposit by assessing additional charges aimed at mitigating perceived risks in excess of those systemically addressed (and discussed above).
-Examples of special charges include additional requirements due to concerns around market volatility, and/or credit matters, etc. Furthermore, GSD can apply Clearing Fund premiums for items such as a Member's late submission of requisite financial information and/or a Member's failure to maintain minimum required financial resources in accordance with the GSD Rules.
+Examples of special charges include additional requirements due to concerns around market volatility, and/or credit matters, etc.

+Furthermore, GSD can apply Clearing Fund premiums for items such as a Member's late submission of requisite financial information and/or a Member's failure to maintain minimum required financial resources requirements in accordance with the GSD Rules.

-Finally, the Required Fund Deposit for GSD Members, and hence the size of the Clearing Fund, may be reduced through the CME Arrangement, which is described above in the General Background Section.
-Eligible positions at CME are offset against eligible positions at GSD for purposes of calculating margin requirements.
-GSD offsets each cross-margining participant's residual margin amount (based on related positions) at GSD against the offsetting residual margin amounts of the participant (or its affiliate) at the CME.
-GSD and the CME may then reduce the amount of collateral that they collect to reflect the offsets between the cross-margining participant's positions at GSD and its (or its affiliate's) positions at the CME.
-The arrangement must be elected by the Member and is limited to joint members of the two clearing organizations or their affiliates.52
+Finally, the Required Fund Deposit for GSD Members, and hence the size of the Clearing Fund, may be reduced through the CME arrangement, which is described above in the General Background Section.
+FICC and CME are able to recognize risk offsets arising from the offsetting value of positions maintained by a common member (or a member and its affiliate) at FICC and CME when calculating the margin requirements for those positions.
+Each of FICC and CME separately calculate these risk offsets for the entire portfolio of eligible trades and give effect to the more conservative of the two calculations.
+The arrangement must be elected by the Member and is limited to common members of the two clearing organizations or their affiliates.